 API Center imports the selected policies and operations.
 You can update the policies and operations if needed.
 For more information, see Creating an API operation.

 Note: You can import operations from only one type of IDMC provider for an API.
-For a single API, you add operations either from an Application Integration process or from a Data Quality rule specification.
+For a single API, you add operations either from an Application Integration process or from a Data Quality asset.

 6Click Save.